Python MCP Integration

 Section titled “Available MCP Tools”save_memory

 Section titled “save_memory”Store important information, user preferences, or conversation context as a permanent encrypted memory.
+When you use the same idempotent_key with the same handle, the existing memory is updated (upsert) instead of creating a duplicate.

 Parameters: